 When you click OK, the former blurry blob turns into a halftone blob, like this.

 6. So that’s the main effect created.
 Although it looks reasonably cool on its own I still want to include some readable text with it.
-To add more text we’ll get back to RGB mode.
+To add more text to the image we’ll need to get back to RGB mode.
 First choose Image > Mode > Grayscale, just click OK on the small dialog box that opens then choose Image > Mode > RGB.

 Working With Images

-The process is EXACTLY the same if you want to create this effect with an image.
-Apply the halftone effect to your image and then apply a duplicate of your original image on top.
+The process is EXACTLY the same if you want to create this effect with an image rather than text.
+Simply apply the halftone effect to your image and then apply a duplicate of your original image on top.

 Here’s a skull I created using the same steps as outlined above.

-The only step I took here that was different was in the final stage.
+The only thing I did differently here was in the final stage.
+I started with a black and white image of a skull.
 When I put the duplicate skull on top of my blurred halftone image, I set the blending mode to Multiply so that the original red color of the skull can be seen in some of the dots.